petros-d/docs/docs/airflow-alerts.md

 - [SendGrid](https://sendgrid.com/)
 - [Amazon SES](https://aws.amazon.com/ses/)

-The following topics provide setup steps for integrating these external SMTP services on Astronomer Cloud, but note that any external SMTP service can be used.
+The following topics provide setup steps for integrating each of these external SMTP services on Astronomer Cloud, but note that any external SMTP service can be used.

 ### Integrate with SendGrid